 While you’ll find plenty of hiking in Whistler, a new trail has opened which is still relatively unknown.
 Unlike the other trails at the top of the mountain, the lower Blackcomb trail allows you to head up or down a lower section of the mountain.
-It is a much different hike than the others and has a high possibility of bear sightings.
-I recommend the hike for kids older than 7.
+It is a much different hike than the other hikes and might be a very memorable experience.
+In addition, you could have the opportunity to go Bear watching, as these wild animals roam through the woods in search of food.
+However, I recommend the hike for kids older than 7.
 You can access the trail from the bottom of Blackcomb Mountain by the Family Adventure Zone or if you prefer to hike down from the top of Wizard Express.
 For a longer and more challenging hike, you can begin from the top of the Solar Coaster Express.

 Stay alert for bears and remember to never approach them and back away silently if you do come upon one.
 We met one bear just off the trail who didn’t seem bothered by our presence.
 Before beginning a hike, I always attach bear bells to both my kids to ensure we don’t sneak up on these magnificent animals.

 Make sure while in Whistler to take some time to let your kids play in the summer snow.

 The options of outdoor activities in Whistler with kids are virtually endless.
 Check out the Whistler Itinerary for more suggestions like berry picking and water rafting.

 Where to Eat